 Connexion Construction Map

 Construction began in February 2019, and a complete build-out is underway in neighborhoods across the City.
 While it will take 2-3 years to complete the installation of our 100% fiber-optic network, Connexion is turning on new services in neighborhoods weekly!
-Check your service availability today with our address lookup tool, or check out the construction map below (updated December 2021) to see how we’re progressing through the City.
+We want to make it as easy as possible to get Connexion out to the community, so join our notification list today to know when service is available in your area!

 Construction and Installation